 Traveling from Europe

-Several low-cost carriers fly to Madrid from different cities in the United Kingdom and the EU, usually from 2 to three hours.
+Several low-cost carriers fly to Madrid from different cities in the United Kingdom and the EU, usually for 2 to 3 hours.
 The prices are often more than just cheap.
-Please check the following links: the Skyscanner and Google flights should you like to find out more.
+Please check the following links: the Skyscanner and Google flights, should you like to find out more.

-To see the schedules and rates, check out AVE’s official website:
+Note: To see the schedules and rates, check out AVE’s official website, Renfe.

 Furthermore, Spain loves tapas, which are small plates served with drinks.
 You can enjoy hopping from one tapas bar to another to try various foods.